CosmicWeave/CogniFlow/AI_REFERENCE.md

 -   **Comprehensive Coverage:** The generated series must be comprehensive, covering the topic in-depth to provide a thorough understanding for the specified user level.
 -   **Practical Application:** Frame questions to enable the user to put the learned information into practice.
 -   **Clarity:** Questions must be easy to understand and unambiguous.
+-   **Unpredictable Answer Length:** The length of the correct answer's text must be varied and not consistently be the longest or shortest option.
+-   **Option Explanations:** Every option, correct or incorrect, MUST have a brief `explanation` field.

 **FINAL JSON OUTPUT FORMAT:**
 The final output MUST be ONLY a single, raw JSON object without any surrounding text or markdown.
 The root object must have this exact schema: